Jet market oracle Tinseth bows out with Boeing at crossroads

 FILE PHOTO: Randy Tinseth, vice president of marketing for Boeing commercial airplanes, speaks to Reuters during an interview at the Singapore Airshow February 2, 2010.
-REUTERS/Tim Chong
+REUTERS/Tim Chong/File Photo

 February 13, 2020